Spring2018-ECE160/hw2/question7/README.md

 ## Question 7

-Compute and print 350 degrees Kelvin to degrees Fahrenheit.
+Write a program to determine if 40 degrees Fahrenheit is below freezing or above freezing.
+Do the same for 30 degrees Fahrenheit.
+Print out "Below Freezing" or "Above Freezing".

 Output: